Ukratic/Siganto/README.md

 -- Added option to choose the window function of the STFT : Hann, Hamming, Blackman, Bartlett, Kaiser, Flat Top, Rectangular.<br>
 -- Added dynamic frequency resolution on file load instead of fixed FFT size, improving first look at a signal.<br>
 -- Streamlining of spectrogram options and display.<br>
+-- Executable *SigAnto_v1.052.exe* available.
--- Testing new feature : Slider for frequency fine-tuning.
+-- Testing new feature : Arrows for frequency fine-tuning (1Hz step).
 Only on Spectrogram/Constellation group for now.

 ### Using the app
 1. Simply clone/download the code in this repository to modify the code as needed for your purposes and run the main file to open the GUI.<br>
-The GUI is in French by default, but can be switched to English (line 34, just swap "get_fra_lib" to "get_eng_lib").<br>
+The GUI is in French by default, but can easily be switched to English (line 36, just swap "get_fra_lib" to "get_eng_lib").<br>
-Debugging in the console can also be deactivated line 80.
+Debugging in the console can also be deactivated line 82.
 ```
 python3 gui_main.py
 ```

-2. Download and use the executable *SigAnto_v1.051.exe* (from 12th of January 2024 code).
+2. Download and use the executable *SigAnto_v1.052.exe* (from 12th of January 2024 code, stable version but not including the latest fixes).
 It is packaged in French but can still be swapped to English after launch in "Affichage/Switch language".
 <br>
 You can also easily package it yourself to share it to people unfamiliar with command line use : <br>